Dynatrace OpenKit API methods

 You can report values of the following data types:

-To view the reported values in the Dynatrace web UI, go to the details of the user action that should contain that metadata and scroll down to the Reported values section.
+To view the reported values in Dynatrace, go to the details of the user action that should contain that metadata and scroll down to the Reported values section.

 To add action and session properties based on the reported values and then use these properties to create powerful queries, segmentations, and aggregations, see Define user action and user session properties for custom applications.